 They bring me to a small village and point out a guesthouse.
-But by now tourists have mostly replaced yaks as the former Kolchoz’s main source of income.
-There are about a dozen houses a volleybal field, a medical clinic and a school.
+By now tourists have mostly replaced yaks as the former Kolkhoz’s main source of income.
+There are about a dozen houses, a volleybal field, a medical clinic and a school.
 Actually I happen to be around on the first day of school and I’m surprised to see Soviet rituals have survived.
 Neatly dressed students recite poetry and bells are rung.

 After a day spent hiking past some beautiful mountain lakes and fields I decide to wake up early knowing it will be difficult to get back to the main road.
 But I luck out again when it turns out two Germans in the neighboring guesthouse somehow found out about me and offer me a ride.

-On the main road again it doesn’t take long to find a ride.
-Three guys in a small van who hit the road early to make their way to a wedding.
-They invite me along too, actually the third such invitation in Tajikistan, but just as the others I turn this one down too.
-Though it would undoubtably be interesting to attend I think I would feel incredibly out of place and somehow obtrusive at a strangers wedding in my worn out clothing and overall foreign appearance plus I hate to dance, and that is pretty much an obligated activity.
+On the main road again it doesn’t take long to find a ride: three guys in a small van who’ve hit the road early to make their way to a wedding.
+They invite me along too, the third such invitation I’ve had in Tajikistan, but once again I turn down the offer.
+Though it would undoubtably be interesting to attend a Tajik wedding, I think I would feel incredibly out of place and somehow obtrusive at a stranger’s wedding in my worn out clothing and overall foreign appearance.
+Plus I hate to dance, and that is pretty much an obligatory activity.

-After being dropped off in Murghab I think about spending a day in town, but the place is so bleak even by ‘post-Soviets town in remote locations standards’ and the tourist information office is closed so I decide to split.
+After being dropped off in Murghab I think about spending a day in town, but the place is bleak even by the standard of post-Soviet towns in remote locations and the tourist information office is closed so I decide to split.
 Not much traffic has any reason to head past Murghab to the border with Kyrgyzstan.
-And as it starts to rain about an hour later I change my mind, but as I pick up my pack a car stops and I get a ride from three seismologists, two from Dushanbe and one from Germany.
-Perfect guides for a drive over one of the highest plateaus in the world.
+And as it starts to rain about an hour later I change my mind.
+But as I pick up my pack a car stops and I get a ride from three seismologists, two from Dushanbe and one from Germany: perfect guides for a drive over one of the highest plateaus in the world.